For general information and policies for borrowing books, see the Rensselaer Libraries Borrowing Policies

 Food & Drink - In an effort to preserve and protect our resources, users must not eat in the library.
 With the exception of the computer/scanner areas, beverages are permitted IF they are in a closed, covered container.
 Your cooperation is greatly appreciated.

 Article 45 Section 4509 of New York State's Consolidated Laws for Civil Practice Law and Rules explicitly protects the privacy of individuals by prohibiting libraries from revealing borrower identity to third parties lacking proper jurisdictional authority.
-This law applies to all library services including Circulation, Interlibrary Loan, and Class Reserve records.
+This law applies to all library services including Circulation, Interlibrary Loan, and Course Reserves records.

 In compliance with New York State law, the Rensselaer Libraries will not reveal user specific information to any third party lacking jurisdictional authority without the prior approval of the library user to release that information.

-With respect to Class Reserves, this means that faculty may only examine Class Reserves' usage records if the following two conditions are met:
+With respect to Course Reserves, this means that faculty may only examine Course Reserves' usage records if the following two conditions are met: